This file is now being updated at http://retson.ca/kenoragazetteer.pdf

 117 Main St. S. 1891 Sauerbrie House - Dalmore Hotel - Lila's Block - HoJoe's (See below) Link and Pin

 The Sauerbrie House was built in 1891 by George Drewery.
 This hotel was the first in town to have indoor plumbing with the pipe running across Main Street, down the alley besides Johnson's Pharmacy and into the Lake of the woods.
 An amusement hall was located on the upper storey.

 John Sauerbrei was born in Barvaria Germany according to the 1901 England Census.
 He started his career in Belgium at an early age and was involved in Hotel Management in Holland, France, Canary Island , England , Quebec and Toronto before moving to Kenora.
 He purchased the hotel around 1914.

-He died in 1914 and the hotel was taken over by his son John Willoughby Sauerbrei who in turn died a year latter in 1945
+He died in 1944 and the hotel was taken over by his son John Willoughby Sauerbrei who in turn died a year latter on 21 Aug 1945.

 This hotel was latter renamed the Dalmore Hotel.
 Peter Steky was a part owner at one time.

 Some older residents of Kenora speak of having their first drink in the Hotel bar and the reputation of lack enforcement of age requirements.

 The building burned down Sunday 17 Mar 2017 with the loss of the Tenant's Link and Pin and 13 Tenants accomodations on the 2nd and third floors.
 It was rumoured that close to 60 persons at time would occupy these rooms

 HoJoe was opened in the early part of the twentieth century.
 First located in the Dalmore Hotel building described above.
 It subsequently moved to 109 Maind Street